Mum Shirl: Awards

 She was made a Member of the Order of the British Empire in 1977 and the Order of Australia (1985).
 The National Aboriginal and Islander Day Observance Committee (NAIDOC) named Mum Shirl as Aborigine of the Year in 1990.
 Just a few months before her death, the National Trust acknowledged her as one of Australian National Living Treasures.

 Health and death

 Mum Shirl had epilepsy throughout her life.
 She was badly injured in a car crash after which she had a heart attack and was in the hospital for seven months.
 She died on 28 April 1998.
 Her funeral at St Mary's Cathedral, Sydney, was presided over by her friend Father Ted Kennedy and was attended by several dignitaries including the Governor-General of Australia, Sir William Deane, as well as many people whom she had helped over the years.

 Legacy

 Two years after her death, Bronwyn Bancroft and the Boomalli Aboriginal Artists Co-operative organised a tribute exhibition of artworks in her honour.

 On 8 July 2018, Mum Shirl was featured in a Google Doodle in honour of NAIDOC Week, which that year had the theme: "Because of her, we can!"
 The doodle was designed by Bigambul artist Cheryl Moggs.

+A tunnel boring machine used in New South Wales is named after her.

+The therapeutic unit for female offenders who cannot be safely managed elsewhere within the NSW prison system is named after her: Mum Shirl Unit (MSU) which has been opened in 2009 within the Silverwater Correctional Complex.